-Prof Edna Roche is Professor in Paediatrics at Trinity College and senior paediatric endocrinologist at CHI at Tallaght University Hospital
+Professor Edna Roche is Professor in Paediatrics at Trinity College and a Senior Paediatric Endocrinologist at CHI at Tallaght University Hospital.

 Childhood diabetes develops because of a lack of insulin and is fatal without insulin therapy.
 In the early stages, the signs of diabetes in young children and teenagers can be vague.
 This makes it difficult for parents to recognise and for doctors to diagnose.

 Delayed diagnosis of type 1 diabetes can result in a condition known as diabetic ketoacidosis (DKA).
 This is a life-threatening problem.
 It happens when there is not enough insulin to enable glucose get into cells so glucose builds up in the bloodstream, cells through out the body don’t get enough glucose which they need in order to function and to compensate the lack of glucose in the cells the body breaks down fat at a rate that is too fast.
 The liver processes this fat into ‘ketones’ and this causes the blood to become acidic.
 This can result in a diabetic coma.

 DKA is a medical emergency.
 The symptoms are dehydration, vomiting, abdominal pain and breathing problems.
 If untreated these can progress to coma and can be fatal.

 In addition to its immediate risks, there is increasing research evidence that the presence of DKA at diagnosis can set children and young people on a path of poor metabolic control and increased risk of diabetes-related complications in young adult life.

 The symptoms of type 1 diabetes can be subtle.
 Parents and health professionals need to “think diabetes” and work within our community to reduce the number of children and young people presenting with DKA.